My dad left this world in July of 2011.

 Every year since I posted this story, I return during the month of July to read and remember.

-It’s been five years since my dad died of complications due to Alzheimer’s disease.
+It’s been six years since my dad died of complications due to Alzheimer’s disease.
 The last time I saw him, he did not know who I was.
 Regardless, we spent the entire day holding hands as we walked up and down the hallways of the Alzheimer’s nursing home.
 He didn’t say much, but I know that he appreciated the company.
 His smile was genuine; his eyes still sparkled like blue ocean water.

 While I was there, the caregivers at the home repeatedly told him that I was his daughter.